Creuna-Oslo/create-react-app/README.md

 * Put tests in `./tests` (or provide an alternative path in `chimpconfig.js`
 * Test files can be named anything, and subfolders are supported.

-## Scripts

-Included is a couple of utility scripts for lazy people.
-You can use these from the terminal or from within VS Code if you use that.

-### Create new component

-`yarn component component-name`

-This creates the folder `source/components/component-name` and puts `component-name.jsx`, `component-name.scss` and `index.js` inside it.
-Sweeeeeet! 😄 You do need to restart webpack dev server in order for the `scss` file to be noticed by webpack.

----

-### Create new mockup page

-`yarn mockup page-name`

-Works much like the above script, but does not create a `.scss` file and creates a `.json` file for mockup data instead.
-You need to restart webpack dev server in order for the new page to show up on the front page of the mockup.

----

-### Rename component

-`yarn rename old-name new-name`.
-This will rename:

-* the `old-name` folder
-* `old-name.jsx`
-* `old-name.scss`
-* The component name in `old-name.jsx` and `index.js`
-* all css class names in `old-name.jsx` and `old-name.scss`

-If you have sub-components in the same folder, these need to be renamed manually.

----

-### Convert component to stateless

-`yarn to-stateless component-name`

-This will convert `source/components/component-name` to a stateless component if it can.
-These things need to happen before you can convert:

-* Remove all lifecycle methods
-* Remove all references to `this.state`
-* Remove all refs

-You can usually tell if a component can be converted to stateless by the eslint warning saying that it should be converted to stateless.

----

-### Convert component to stateful

-`yarn to-stateful component-name`

-This will convert `source/components/component-name` to a stateful component.

 ## VS Code tasks

-If you're using VS Code, you can run the above scripts from within the editor.
-Running tasks this way is nice because `rename`, `to-stateful` and `to-stateless` will not require any typing if you already have the file you want to convert/rename open in your editor.
+`./.vscode/tasks.json` is included which enables you to run scripts from [@creuna/react-scripts](https://github.com/Creuna-Oslo/react-scripts) if you're using VS Code.
+Running tasks this way is nice because the currently open file in Code is used as input for some of the scripts which means you can type less.

 Open the Command Pallette (`View -> Command Pallette`) or `⇧⌘P`, type `run task` and select `Tasks: Run Task`.
-Then, start typing the name of the script you want to run, like `rename` or `component` and press return when you see the right one.
+Then, start typing the name of the script you want to run, like `rename` or `component` and press Return when you see the right one.
 This will open a terminal window inside Code, which can be closed by pressing any key once the script has finished.

 If you want to run the scripts from within Code, it's a good idea to map the `Run Task` command to a keyboard shortcut, to avoid excessive typing.